 A Letter from our President

-We are excited to present our 2015 Annual Report ‘Liberating the Spirit of Generosity’ containing our stories of success and impact over the past year.
+We are excited to present our 2016 Annual Report ‘The Ache for Home Lives in All of Us’ containing our stories of success and impact over the past year.

 Dear Friends and Neighbors,

 “The ache for home lives in all of us,” said poet Maya Angelou.
 The word “home” gathers a wide range of feelings and emotions: the image of a house where you are safe, a country where you were born, a city that you love.
 The quote captures the universal importance of having a place to call home.
 Our city’s homeless men, women, children, and veterans have been forced onto the streets by a variety of circumstances.
 Some are homeless because of inner anguish, while others are homeless because they have been driven from their home or country.
 The majority are homeless because of circumstances beyond their control.

 In our work we experience the plight of homeless men, women, and children, who have no sense of belonging, or a place to feel safe, cared for, protected and loved.
 Our work reflects the compassion we have for the most vulnerable, and we feel His Divine presence within our homeless, hungry, disabled and refugee neighbors.

 My fondest memories of the past year are of so many people using their helping hands and hearts to assist our homeless neighbors through our SocksPLUS program.
 It’s a privilege to partner with such wonderful friends that collaborated, contributed and collected to help those without a home in emergency circumstances.
 I am particularly proud of their great efforts to treat those in need with the respect and the dignity they deserve.